From Sungei Gedong to Nicoll Highway, prepping armoured vehicles for the NDP stage

 They would hide from the morning sun in the shadows of their vehicles until given the signal to make the next move.
 Then, the helmets are back on and into the vehicles they go, ready to put on a show for the nation.

-This year is the mobile column's 50th instalment since its debut at the Padang in 1969.
+It's been 50 years since the mobile column made its debut at the Padang in 1969.
 To commemorate this anniversary, the mobile column will make its way through the heartlands on Aug 10 for the public have a closer look at the vehicles.

 NDP spectators can also look forward to a special tribute to Merdeka Generation servicemen at the end of this year's mobile column display.